leocordoba/devops-challenge/README.md

 - ## Cons

 	- The Kubernetes cluster is a single node since it's deployed on Minikube and hence affects high availability.
-	- The kubernetes deployment only has one replica.
+	- The Kubernetes deployment only has one replica.
 	- Since it's a nested environment, the firewall rules could be difficult to implement until getting the Kubernetes cluster.
 	- The web service uses a self-signed certificate, not a production one.